porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 ## Link Direction

-The `link-diretion` property defines the direction of the main and cross axis of the links.
+The `link-direction` property defines the direction of the main and cross axis of the links.
 The default is "{base:
 'row', xs: 'column'}" showing buttons vertically stacked on mobile viewports and side-by-side in a horizontal row from breakpoint 'xs'.